Worker cooperative: Definition

-As noted by theorists and practitioners alike, the importance of capital should be subordinated to labor in workers' cooperatives.
-Indeed, Adams et al. see workers' cooperatives as "labor-ist" rather than "capital-ist":
+Theorists and practitioners believe the importance of capital should be subordinated to labor in workers' cooperatives.
+As such, Adams et al. see workers' cooperatives as "labor-ist" rather than "capital-ist":

-"Labor is the hiring factor, therefore the voting and property rights are assigned to the people who do the work and not to capital, even though the worker-members supply capital through membership fees and retained earnings...Any profit or loss after normal operating expenses is assigned to members on the basis of their labor contribution."
+Labor is the hiring factor, therefore the voting and property rights are assigned to the people who do the work and not to capital, even though the worker-members supply capital through membership fees and retained earnings...Any profit or loss after normal operating expenses is assigned to members on the basis of their labor contribution.

-Nevertheless, recent developments in the co-operative movement have started to shift thinking more clearly towards multi-stakeholder perspectives.
+Nevertheless, recent developments in the cooperative movement have started to shift thinking toward multi-stakeholder perspectives.
 This has resulted in repeated attempts to develop model rules that differentiate control rights from investment and profit-sharing rights.